outlandishideas/ecnmy-dashboard/README.md

 ### json_to_sql.mjs

 This converts the JSON files in datasets to SQL.
 ONS information generally comes in CSV form.
-We converted this to JSON with a VSCode plugin.
+We converted this to JSON with a VS Code plugin [JSON to CSV](https://marketplace.visualstudio.com/items?itemName=khaeransori.json2csv).
 If you want to add datasets, you may need to alter this file.
 You will then need to run it using ``node json_to_sql.mjs``.

 ### datasets_topics.sql